OctopusDeploy/blog/blog/2017-06/tomcat-https.md

 In a [previous post](https://octopus.com/blog/wildfly-https) I showed you how to export a certificate managed by Octopus Deploy into a Java keystore, and then configure WildFly to make use of the keystore to provide HTTPS access to web applications and management ports.

-In this post I am going to show you how to do the same for Tomcat.
+In this post I am going to show you how to do the same for Tomcat in Windows.

 ## Prerequisites